Before you run your virtual network under GNS3, make sure you:

-- Enable GNS3 to work with the network interfaces of the QEMU VMs.
-For each VM, configure the network settings using the GNS3 interface:
+- Enable GNS3 to work with the network interfaces of the VirtualBox VMs.
+Configure the network settings for each VM using the GNS3 interface:

 - Select a VM in the center pane, then click Edit.

-- In the QEMU VM configuration dialog, click the Network tab.
+- In the VirtualBox VM configuration dialog, click the Network tab.

 - Increase the number of Adapters to 4.

-- Select the Type to be Legacy paravirtualized.
+- Select the Type to be Paravirtualized Network.

 Click OK to save your settings and close the dialog.

-- To interconnect the VMs, select the cable icon from the left pane, then select the VMs to connect directly.
-Select which network interface you want to connect to each VM.
+- To connect VMs, select the cable icon from the left pane, then select the VMs to connect directly.
+To do this, select which network interface you want connected for each VM.

 - Cumulus VX-spine1: